Intinn youth film & mental health programme

 Developed in collaboration with University College Cork School of Nursing and Midwifery, Intinn is supported by ESB Energy for Generations Fund and The Gate Cinema, and has been shortlisted for multiple Business to Arts Awards in 2021 and 2022.

 Supported by ESB Energy for Generations Fund, UCC, Cork County Council and Cork City Council.

 Intinn is CIFF’s flagship Youth Film and Mental Health Programme.
 It offers Transition Year students an opportunity to explore mental health and wellbeing through the popular and accessible medium of film, stimulating meaningful conversations through film and providing strategies for resilience.

 Intinn was devised in 2019 and developed to bring the creative, healthcare and education sectors together to provide a safe and accessible platform to explore mental health issues and bridge the education gap with mental health and wellbeing through film.
 The aim is to assist young people to build greater resilience and provide resources to teachers, particularly in response to the increased needs resulting from the pandemic, and to remove the stigma associated with mental health issues.

 Intinn is unique in Ireland and delivers a programme of meaningful impact, in person and online, for free.
 Developed in collaboration with University College Cork, Intinn is supported by ESB Energy for Generations Fund and The Gate Cinema, for which it has been nominated for multiple Business to Arts Awards in 2021 and 2022.
-The programme has been delivered to more than 5,700 young people since its pilot in 2019.
+The programme has been delivered to 7,000 young people since its pilot in 2019.